 - Site depth – currently the site only contains one page that has content.
 If you are looking for more search engine traffic, you should consider adding multiple pages.
 If you can’t add multiple pages with detailed content, consider adding a blog, where you can share valuable marketing information.
 If you decide to go with a blog, consider the URL neilpatel.com/blog.

 - Case studies – you currently have empty case study pages on neilpatel.com.
 You either need to finish the case studies or consider removing them.
-I recommend that you keep them as it provides social proof.
+We recommend that you keep them as it provides social proof.
 When writing them, make sure you include the problem, solution, results and especially a list of everything you did.
 If you are unsure of what this looks like, check out the Harvard Business Review as they write detailed case studies.

 - Load time – search engines look at the load time of your website.
 The better your load time, the higher you are more likely to rank.
-If you look at Google’s PageSpeed, it shows that you have a score of 70 out of 100.
+If you look at Google’s PageSpeed Insights, it shows that you have a score of 70 out of 100.
 Consider leveraging browser caching, optimizing your images, combining images into CSS sprites and optimizing the order of your styles and scripts.

 - A/B testing – you should consider running split tests on neilpatel.com if you haven’t already.
 If your primary goal is to get consulting leads, you should try a variation in which the form fields are above the fold.
 Currently, the copy is really long, and a user has to scroll to the bottom of your website to see the form fields.